Thesis

 “I’ve always been really fascinated by this general trend of taking lots of computers and wiring them up together and using them as one computer.
 I thought it was the coolest thing ever, and started to think of that pool of machines as something that can continue to exist even as the individual machines come and go.
 That was always kind of my thing even at school, and most of my projects had revolved around that cool concept of upgrading the definition of a computer, really.”

 Together with Pahl and Founadi, Hykes started a company called dotCloud.
 Their goal at the time was “to harness an obscure technology called containers, and use it to create what [they] called ‘tools of mass innovation’: programming tools which anyone could use.” dotCloud was a Platform as a Service (PaaS) provider that allowed developers to host, assemble, and run their applications on the service.
-In 2011, Hykes noted that “web developers have this very specific problem – they write these web apps and it’s hard for them to get them online, so let’s help them do that.“
+In 2011, Hykes noted that “web developers have this very specific problem – they write these web apps, and it’s hard for them to get them online, so let’s help them do that.“ Its key innovation was not inventing containers from scratch, but rather building a user-friendly engine and tooling on top of existing Linux kernel features (like cgroups and namespaces).
+This abstraction layer made a powerful but complex technology accessible to the average developer for the first time.

 To enable language-agnostic web hosting capable of supporting various programming languages, runtimes, and environments, dotCloud developed a sophisticated service infrastructure.
 This involved building API functionality to abstract the client’s existing application stack and code into containers.
 By encapsulating applications and their dependencies, dotCloud could deploy clients’ packaged software units with minimal interference across diverse environments, ensuring consistency and reliability in the deployment process for virtually any application stack.